Mind and Body Interventions to Restore Whole Person Health via Emotional Well-Being Mechanisms (R61/R33 Clinical Trial Required)

-This grant provides funding for research on how mind and body interventions, like yoga and meditation, can improve overall health and emotional well-being, targeting a wide range of eligible institutions and organizations.
+This funding opportunity supports research on mind and body interventions, such as yoga and mindfulness, to explore their effects on emotional well-being and overall health, targeting a wide range of eligible organizations including universities, nonprofits, and for-profits.

 Award Range